k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/03_fabric_basic_LU/01_Fabric_main_flow_overview.md

 - How to initiate your first LU implementation
 - How to populate and validate your LU implementation

-NTT -> Use Fabric Studio and define Fabric project, Data Sources and Logical Unit
+Use Fabric Studio and define Fabric project, Data Sources and Logical Unit